Buenos Aires, the vibrant capital of Argentina, is a city where the passage of time is painted in the colors of its seasons. Here, the

-Only in the city of Buenos Aires live 6 football clubs that play in the first division, each with its stadium: River Plate, San Lorenzo, Argentinos Juniors, Huracán, Boca Juniors and Vélez Sarsfield.
+In the city of Buenos Aires, only 6 football clubs play in the first division of the league, and each has its own stadium: River Plate, San Lorenzo, Argentinos Juniors, Huracán, Boca Juniors and Vélez Sarsfield.

-The most popular teams at national and international levels are River Plate and Boca Juniors.
+The most popular teams are, nationally or internationnally, River Plate and Boca Juniors.

-Without a doubt going to see a match of one of these 2 teams, playing in their stadium,it is an unforgettable experience.
-It does not matter if the game is entertaining or not, the show is given in the stands.
+Without any doubt, going to see a match of one of these 2 teams, playing in their stadium, is an unforgettable experience.
+It does not matter if the game is entertaining or not, the experience is lived on the stands.

-It is not advisable to approach the stadium on the day of the match to get resale tickets there, since they are usually fake, so you will end up being cheated and without seeing the game.
+It is not advisable to approach the stadium on the day of the match to get resale tickets there, since they are usually fake.
+So you would end up being cheated and not even see the match.
 Nor is it a very safe place for tourists around the stadiums on a game day.

-Maybe the best option is to hire one of those tours, as long as they have good recommendations of these, which include the tickets and the transfer to the stadium.
+Maybe the best option is to hire one of those “footbal experience” tours, as long as they have good recommendations.
+They often include not only the tickets, but also the transfer to the stadium.

 13) Albergues transitorios

-This places, known vulgarly as “Telos”, are spread in Buenos Aires city.
-These hotels per hour are exclusively dedicated to lovers.
+This places, known vulgarly as “Telos”, are spread all over Buenos Aires City.
+These paid per hour hotels are exclusively dedicated to lovers.

-These places are very easy to identify, beyond that they have a sign that says “Albergue Transitorio", their facades are very typical.
-The entrance is usually covered by robust trees, its doors are mirrored so that it can not be seen inside, and from the outside you can not see the cars that are parked there.
+These places are very easy to identify.
+Apart from the sign that says “Albergue Transitorio” their facades are very typical.
+The entrance is usually covered by lush trees, its doors are mirrored so that noone could be from the outside, and from the outside you cannot see the cars that are parked there either.

-The designs of the rooms, are specifically designed to have sex, decoration and music of these places simply point to this, with many mirrors distributed in the room even on the roof!
-Of course the rooms also have a television where you can watch XXX channels.
+The rooms are specifically designed to have sex: decoration and music simply point to this.
+Many mirrors are distributed in the room, and even on the roof!
+Of course, the rooms also have a television where you can watch XXX channels.

-The cheapest telos, only have one bed, but there are much more production, of course, the more expensive are more eccentric.
+The cheapest telos only have one bed, but there others with much more production, of course, the more expensive are more eccentric.
 There are those telos that recreate in their rooms a jungle or Roman ruins or spaceships or an office, whatever is necessary for your fantasy.
 Some also have a jacuzzi or even a private pool.

-Usually these rooms are rented by shifts of 2 hours, and also offer the possibility of spending the night there, as long as one is willing to pay for it.
+Usually these rooms are rented by 2 hour shifts, and also offer the possibility of spending the night there, as long as you’re willing to pay for it.

-Of course if you would like to visit some of these “telos”, following the 13° recommendation of the things to do in Buenos Aires, you’ll need someone else 😛
+Of course, if you would like to visit some of these “telos”, following the 13° recommendation of the things to do in Buenos Aires, you’ll need someone else to join you 😛